 "There's a very wide range on this one now.
 I think the market has already priced in a lower number," said Jeffrey Halley, FX trader for Saxo Capital Markets in Singapore, referring to the U.S. nonfarm payrolls data.

 "I think it would have to come in well under 100,000 for it to have any significant downside effect on dollar/yen," he added.

 The dollar eased 0.2 percent to 102.91 yen.
 Earlier, the dollar touched a high of 103.17 yen, matching a five-week high that had been set on Thursday.

 "The market could treat the consensus figure of 150,000 jobs as a positive surprise.
 Considering the severe winter conditions, a number through to 120,000 may not be considered a letdown," said Ayako Sera, senior market economist at Sumitomo Mitsui Trust in Tokyo.

 A solid U.S. nonfarm payrolls report would help the greenback consolidate its position above 103 yen but participants will be wary of pushing too far as the crisis in Ukraine appears far from over, Sera at Sumitomo Mitsui Trust said.

-The Australian dollar was at $0.9108, not far from a three-month high of $0.9114 reached Thursday after upbeat retail sales and trade data supported a steady interest rate outlook.
+The Australian dollar held steady at $0.9089, not far from a three-month high of $0.9114 reached Thursday after upbeat retail sales and trade data supported a steady interest rate outlook.